 5. You’ll gain recognition from industry insiders.

 A great way to improve your recognition in your industry is to publish consistently.
 Write a blog, ask to guest post on other people’s blogs, and interact on social media.
 The higher your profile, the more your online presence will naturally increase and you could come across more leads.
-Respect from others within the profession is just as important as your reputation amongst your customers.
+Respect from others within the profession is just as important as your reputation among your customers.

 Whether you run an accounting agency or a law firm, search engine optimization and social media outreach are crucial to success.
 Don’t lose leads to the competition.